thalescpl-io/CipherTrust_Manager/orchestrators/terraform/azure/README.md

-# Deploy CiphterTrust Manager on Azure using Terraform
+# Deploy CipherTrust Manager on Azure using Terraform

 [Terraform](https://terraform.io/) is an orchestrator created by HashiCorp.
 They have an Open Source version that you can download and manage yourself.
 They also have it "as a Service" where the orchestrator is managed by HashiCorp, themselves.
 For this script, we are using the Open Source version.
 There may be differences with the "as a Service" version.
 If you run into differences, feel free to update this repo.